mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 25 July 2025

-- The average temperature today is 22.51˚C,
+- The average temperature today is 24.19˚C,
-- With highs of 23.62˚C and lows of 21.08˚C,
+- With highs of 24.99˚C and lows of 22.75˚C,
-- It may feel like 22.38˚C with clear sky
+- It may feel like 23.97˚C with few clouds
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 3.09m/s and visibility is 10000m
-- The pressure is 1019hPa and humidity is 60%
+- The pressure is 1018hPa and humidity is 50%
 - The sun will rise at 04:20 and set at 20:09

 <!-- weather_marker ends -->